JannieI/canvas-workstation-V3/src/app/roadmap.md

     Admin module and Users
     ----------------------
         - Users, groups, permissions: add DS permissions, Private Dashboards?, Public Dashboards?, etc to form 'My Permissions'
-        - Where does UI sit - in Dashboard or separate.
-Consider Standalone vs Network
         - Finalise group membership / roles
         - Add UserID to ALL data and code -> where needed ...
 [FROM DatasourcePermission]
         - It must be impossible to lock out all users - admin keeps access and at least one is kept.
 Also, if a W is locked and the owner on leave, someone must be able to unlock it.